openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 1. ``otx export`` exports a trained Pytorch `.pth` model to the OpenVINO™ Intermediate Representation (IR) format.

 It allows running the model on the Intel hardware much more efficient, especially on the CPU.
 Also, the resulting IR model is required to run PTQ optimization.
-IR model consists of 2 files: ``exported_model.xml`` for weights and ``exported_model.bin`` for architecture.
+IR model consists of 2 files: ``exported_model.xml`` for architecture and ``exported_model.bin`` for weights.

 2. We can run the below command line to export the trained model and save the exported model to the ``{work_dir}/{timestamp}/`` folder.